yeetypete/cereal/README.md

 # Cereal, the real-time serial data visualization utility

 ## To launch the precompiled `cereal` binary:
-1. Enter `cereal` in the commadn line in the project directory containing `cereal`.
+1. Enter `cereal` in the commad line in the project directory containing `cereal`.
 Alternatively you can add `cereal` to `$PATH` to allow it to be launched from any directory.

 ## To build your own version of `cereal`: